Ridhi1316/Book-Management-Project3/README.md

 By category,

-By subcategory, ------ of a query url: books?filtername=filtervalue&f2=fv2
+By subcategory, ------ Example of a query url: books?filtername=filtervalue&f2=fv2

 Return all books sorted by book name in Alphabatical order